This post may contain affiliate links. Read my disclosure policy.

 Or sign up to have Cupcakes & Kale Chips delivered straight to your Inbox!

-Here’s what I use to make this recipe:
+Here’s what I use to make the pulled pork cauliflower rice bowls recipe:

 Slow Cooker Peruvian Pulled Pork Cauliflower Rice Bowls